xSke/blaseball-site-files/data/glossary.md

 - A period of Rest bridging the Midseason and the Lateseason.

 ## Lateseason
-- A period of the Regular season beginning at the end of the Latesiesta and ending at the beginning of the Endseason.
+- The period of the Regular Season beginning at the end of the Latesiesta and ending at the beginning of the Endseason.
-- Days 73-99.

 ## `|||||||||`
 - `| |||||||| ||||||| |||||||| ||||||| ||||||||||||`